 In the past, contractors sized heating and cooling systems using simple rule-of-thumb guesstimates, such as a ton of cooling capacity per 500 square feet of floor area.
 While these calculations may have been close enough for drafty old homes, they’re way too inaccurate for today’s energy-efficient building methods.
 Use them and you’ll likely end up with an oversize unit that constantly switches on and off and never runs long enough to bring humidity down to a comfortable level.
 That constant cycling also means equipment will wear out more quickly than it should.
 Needless to say, your customers won’t be pleased.

 The good news is that a growing number of HVAC contractors have moved beyond rules of thumb and are now doing load calculations using the steps outlined in the Air Conditioning Contractors of America (ACCA) Manual J, 8th edition.
 But just because the calculated load is 4 tons doesn’t necessarily mean you want a 4-ton air conditioner.
 That’s because the load calculation is just the first step in an accurate design: You also need the right equipment, along with well-designed and installed ductwork and registers.
-These are covered in three other ACCA publications: Manuals S, D, and T (see sidebar on page 107).
+These are covered in three other ACCA publications: Manuals S, D, and T (find out more about the ACCA manuals here).

 Some builders don’t realize that the steps outlined in three of these manuals are required by the International Residential Code, with Manual J added to the code in 2003, Manual S in 2009, and Manual D in 2013.
 Although these requirements are often ignored, if you make sure your HVAC contractor follows them, you will save money on equipment while making your homes more comfortable.
 Builders that understand the basics of these protocols will be able to work with their HVAC contractor to specify the best system for the house.

-This table is an example of a manufacturer's extended performance data.
-The designer can use this data to size the HVAC systerm to meet the home's actual loads and design temperatures.
+FIGURE 1: This table is an example of a manufacturer's extended performance data.
+The designer can use this data to size the HVAC system to meet the home's actual loads and design temperatures.

 The perfect HVAC system starts with an accurate load calculation.
 The Manual J protocol ensures this by factoring in all relevant variables, including exterior wall and roof surfaces, window U-values, insulation levels, and orientation.